Prosen-Ghosh/llm_demo/60-day-bootcamp/README.md

 ```

 If the user profile validation fails, you will receive a `422 Unprocessable Entity` response with details about the validation errors.
 If the enrichment service fails, you will receive a `502 Bad Gateway` response.

+## 🤝 Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.